Bernard Lapasset

-Lapasset was born in Tarbes, Hautes-Pyrénées.

-He played a critical role in France winning the hosting rights to the 2007 Rugby World Cup and its organisation and the introduction of rugby sevens into the Olympics for 2016.
+Lapasset played a critical role in France winning the hosting rights to the 2007 Rugby World Cup and its organisation and the introduction of rugby sevens into the Olympics for Rio 2016.

 Biography

-He is married and has three children.
-Law degree and office, he was Director of Customs (General Directorate of Customs and Excise.) before embarking on a career in rugby administration.
+Lapasset was born in Tarbes, Hautes-Pyrénées on 20 October 1947.
+He was married and had three children.
+Law degree and office, he was Director of Customs (General Directorate of Customs and Excise) before embarking on a career in rugby administration.

-As a player of rugby, he is junior champion of France Agen Reichel with the U.S. in 1967 and Champion of France with the U.S. Customs Corporate Paris.
+As a player of rugby, he was junior champion of France Agen Reichel with the U.S. in 1967 and Champion of France with the U.S. Customs Corporate Paris.

-As leader, he is chairman of the regional rugby in Ile-de-France from 1988 to 1992, then secretary general of the French Rugby Federation in 1991.
+As leader, he was chairman of the regional rugby in Île-de-France from 1988 to 1992, then secretary general of the French Rugby Federation in 1991.

 In 2003, he helped obtain for France, the organization of the World Cup Rugby 2007.
 Since 2004, he was president of ILM 2007 World Cup.

-On 19 October 2007 he was elected president of the IRB and thus succeeded Syd Millar.
+On 19 October 2007, he was elected president of the IRB and thus succeeded Syd Millar.
 He served two terms and was succeeded by Englishman Bill Beaumont on 1 July 2016.

-Lapasset is an Officer of the Legion of Honour and co-chairman of France Friendship Fund New Zealand.
+Lapasset was an Officer of the Legion of Honour and co-chairman of the France New Zealand Friendship Fund.
 In the 2006 Queen's Birthday Honours, he was appointed an honorary Officer of the New Zealand Order of Merit, for services to France–New Zealand relations.